 As employees face both personal and professional challenges this holiday season, it’s crucial for you to provide them with the tools and resources they need to reduce stress levels and thrive.

-To help, here are 10 proven tips for managing holiday stress and seasonal depression:
+Here are 10 proven tips for managing holiday stress and seasonal depression for your organization:

-When employees have a clear list of priorities and room to breathe in their workloads, they’re better able to accomplish the tasks they need to.
-It’s also important for managers to conduct regular check-ins and offer sources of emotional support, adjust expectations where necessary, and create a manageable workload.
+When workforces have a clear list of priorities and room to breathe in their workloads, they’re better able to accomplish the tasks they need to.
+It’s also important to conduct regular check-ins and offer sources of emotional support, adjust expectations where necessary, and create a manageable workload.
 The main goal here is to reduce the pressure teams often face with tight deadlines around the holidays.

 2. Recognize Hard Work and Achievements